furechan/mintalib/docs/index.md

-# Mintalib
+# Introduction

-Minimal technical analysis library for Python.
+Minimal technical analysis library for Python

-This package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
+The `mintalib` package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
 The library is built around `numpy` arrays and works with `pandas` and `polars` DataFrames and Series.

 ## Interfaces